Christina Nilsson: Biography

 This period gave her the opportunity to build relationships with the Parisian musical world.
-Meyerbeer, having heard her as a student, was impressed with her voice, and offered her the role of "Ines" in his opera L'Africaine as a debut.
+Meyerbeer, having heard her as a student, was impressed with her voice, and offered her the role of Inès in his opera L'Africaine as a debut.
 Nilsson instead accepted a contract from a Brussels-based impresario to appear in Italian operas.
 This came to nothing, after the impresario went bankrupt, leaving Nilsson free in 1864 to accept an offer from Caroline Miolan-Carvalho and her husband Léon Carvalho, prima donna and manager respectively of the Théâtre Lyrique, Paris.
-Nilsson's operatic début that year as "Violetta" in Giuseppe Verdi's opera La Traviata at the Théâtre Lyrique was a splendid success, despite Nilsson being unknown to the public and she became a leading member of the company there until 1867, appearing alongside Miolan-Carvalho in operas such as Mozart's Magic Flute and Meyerbeer's Les Huguenots; other roles included "Henrietta" in Flotow's Martha and "Donna Elvira" in Mozart's opera Don Giovanni.
-She then made her London debut in June 1867 at Her Majesty's Theatre, again as "Violetta", and appeared there as "Marguerite" in Gounod's Faust in the same year, Miolan-Carvalho (who had created the role of "Marguerite" in 1859) travelling specially to London to hear the performance.
-Other London performances included the title role in Donizetti's Lucia di Lammermoor (May 1868) and "Cherubino" in Mozart's The Marriage of Figaro (June 1868).
+Nilsson's operatic début that year as Violetta in Giuseppe Verdi's opera La Traviata at the Théâtre Lyrique was a splendid success, despite Nilsson being unknown to the public and she became a leading member of the company there until 1867, appearing alongside Miolan-Carvalho in operas such as Mozart's Magic Flute and Meyerbeer's Les Huguenots; other roles included Henrietta in Flotow's Martha and Donna Elvira in Mozart's opera Don Giovanni.
+She then made her London debut in June 1867 at Her Majesty's Theatre, again as Violetta, and appeared there as Marguerite in Gounod's Faust in the same year, Miolan-Carvalho (who had created the role of "Marguerite" in 1859) travelling specially to London to hear the performance.
+Other London performances included the title role in Donizetti's Lucia di Lammermoor (May 1868) and Cherubino in Mozart's The Marriage of Figaro (June 1868).

-In 1868, Nilsson transferred from the Théâtre Lyrique to the Paris Opera, where she created the role of "Ophelia" in Ambroise Thomas's Hamlet.
+In 1868, Nilsson transferred from the Théâtre Lyrique to the Paris Opera, where she created the role of Ophélie in Ambroise Thomas's Hamlet.
 This was followed in 1869 by the Paris Opera's first production of Faust.
 This last created a stir in Paris.
-The opera was part of the Théâtre Lyrique's repertory, restricting performances at other Parisian opera houses, and Miolan-Carvalho, the prima donna of the Théâtre Lyrique and the creator of the role of "Marguerite", had monopolised the role.
+The opera was part of the Théâtre Lyrique's repertory, restricting performances at other Parisian opera houses, and Miolan-Carvalho, the prima donna of the Théâtre Lyrique and the creator of the role of Marguerite, had monopolised the role.
 In 1868, however, the Théâtre Lyrique went bankrupt, the Paris Opera acquired the rights to perform Faust, and Miolan-Carvalho signed a contract to join the Paris Opera.
-Despite expectations that Miolan-Carvalho would sing 'her' role of "Marguerite" in her new opera house, the role was given to Nilsson.
+Despite expectations that Miolan-Carvalho would sing 'her' role of Marguerite in her new opera house, the role was given to Nilsson.
 The decision was controversial, and reviews of the time focused on the differences between the two singers.
 Despite mixed reviews, Nilsson would perform the role frequently across the rest of her career.